one-jeong/ArcFace_pytorch/README.md

 ## Overview
 <!-- Write Overview about this project -->
-**If you use this template, you can use this function**
-- Issue Template
+**Additive Angular Margin Loss for Pedestrian Re-Identification**
-- Pull Request Template
+- InputPipeline
+- Backbone network : ResNet50
+- Loss function
+- Learning parameters
-- Commit Template
+- Inference
-- Readme Template
+- Evaluation result
-- Contribute Template
+- Conclusion
-- Pull Request Build Test(With Github Actions)

 ## Getting Started
-**click `Use this template` and use this template!**
+**download dataset**
 <!--
 ### Depencies
  Write about need to install the software and how to install them